call 800-774-6145 (Who Answers?) for a free referral.

 - They face a higher potential for drug interaction, given the sheer volume of medication typically prescribed.

 - They often use vitamins and over-the-counter treatments that can exacerbate health consequences.

 Older people who have become dependent upon or addicted to hydrocodone or codeine deserve to regain control of their lives.
 Treatment can help.
-Call 800-774-6145 for additional information.
+Call 800-774-6145 (Who Answers?) for additional information.